wp-plugins/5mincom-video-suggestions/readme.txt

 Tested up to: 3.5.1
 Stable tag: trunk

-The plugin enable you to embed videos from The AOL On video library in to your WordPress post.
+The plugin enables you to embed videos from The AOL On Network video library into your WordPress post.

 == Description ==